Remedial notice review policy

 • We must make a decision within 10 business days after the day you apply.

-• By the 10th business day, we must provide you with the outcome of its decision and reasons for that decision.
+• By the 10th business day, we must provide you with the outcome of EPA's decision and reasons for that decision.

-For example, if you apply for a review on a Wednesday, you'll receive our decision by the second Wednesday after that at the latest.
+For example, if you apply for a review on a Wednesday, you'll receive our decision by the second Wednesday after that at the latest (provided there are no public holidays in that period).

-If we don't meet these deadlines, it automatically means the decision to issue the notice is affirmed and remains enforceable.
+If we don't meet this deadline, it automatically means the decision to issue the notice is affirmed and remains enforceable.
 So even if you don't hear from us, you still have to comply with the notice after 10 business days.

 What rules do we follow when reviewing?